AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

 -----------------------

 Before you start make sure you have the latest software by checking the Dashboard.
-If an alert message displays, click Upgrade to download the latest software.
+If an alert message displays, click !New to download the latest software.

 For the network design, you need to decide if you want to enable HA for